Janet Street-Porter: Career

 Street-Porter began her career as a fashion writer and columnist on the Daily Mail, and was appointed as the newspaper's deputy fashion editor in 1969 by Shirley Conran.
-She subsequently became fashion editor of the Evening Standard in 1971.
+She became fashion editor of the Evening Standard in 1971.
 When the London Broadcasting Company (LBC) local radio station began to broadcast in 1973, Street-Porter co-presented a mid-morning show with Fleet Street columnist Paul Callan.
 The intention was sharply to contrast the urbane Callan and the urban Street-Porter.
 Their respective accents became known to the station's studio engineers as "cut-glass" and "cut-froat".
 Friction between the ill-matched pair involved constant one-upmanship.

 In early 1975, Street-Porter was launch editor of Sell Out, an offshoot of the London listings magazine Time Out, with its publisher and her second husband, Tony Elliott.
 The magazine was not a success.

 Television

 Street-Porter began to work in television at London Weekend Television (LWT) in 1975, first as a reporter on a series of mainly youth-oriented programmes, including The London Weekend Show (1975–79), then went on to present the late-night chat show Saturday Night People (1978–80) with Clive James and Russell Harty.
 She later produced Twentieth Century Box (1980–82), presented by Danny Baker.

-Street-Porter was editor of the Network 7 series on Channel 4 from 1987.
-In the same year, BBC2 controller Alan Yentob appointed her to become head of youth and entertainment features, making her responsible for the twice-weekly DEF II.
-She commissioned Rapido, Red Dwarf and Rough Guide.
-She was responsible for the cancellation of the long-running music series The Old Grey Whistle Test.
-Her Network 7 show was awarded a BAFTA for its graphics in 1988.
+Street-Porter was editor of the Network 7 series on Channel 4 from 1987, which was awarded a BAFTA for its graphics the following year.
+Also in 1987, BBC2 controller Alan Yentob appointed her to become head of youth and entertainment features, making her responsible for the twice-weekly DEF II.
+She commissioned Rapido and Red Dwarf, and cancelled the long-running music series The Old Grey Whistle Test.

 In 1992, Street-Porter provided the story for The Vampyr: A Soap Opera, the BBC's adaptation of Heinrich August Marschner's opera Der Vampyr, which featured a new libretto by Charles Hart.
 Street-Porter's approach did not endear her to critics, who objected to her diction and questioned her suitability as an influence on Britain's youth.
 In her final year at the BBC, she became head of independent commissioning.
-She left the BBC for Mirror Group Newspapers in 1994 to become joint-managing director with Kelvin MacKenzie of the ill-fated L!VE TV channel.
-She left after four months.
+She left the BBC for Mirror Group Newspapers in 1994 to become joint-managing director, with Kelvin MacKenzie, of the ill-fated L!VE TV channel.
+She left in October 1995, four months after L!ve had begun broadcasting.
 In 1996, Street-Porter established her own production company.
-Since 1996, Street-Porter has appeared several times on the BBC panel show Have I Got News for You, most recently in May 2020.
-From 1998 until 2015 (except 2013), Street-Porter appeared annually on BBC's Question Time.
+Since that year, Street-Porter has appeared several times on the BBC panel show Have I Got News for You and topical debate series Question Time.